hacs/documentation/documentation/publish/include.md

 When all of this is covered, you can add it to repository category files in https://github.com/hacs/default

+Custom integrations that exist to alpha/beta test core integrations will not be accepted, you can still use it as a [custom repository](/docs/faq/custom_repositories)

 :::caution
 _NB!: The list is case sensitive._
 :::

-When a PR for this is merged, it will show up in HACS after the first scheduled scan (every 800min).
+When a PR for this is merged, it will show up in HACS after the first scheduled sca.

 ## CI Checks